 Finding ATMs is problematic, so best to bring as much cash on you (especially US Dollars) to cover yourself for the entire trip.

-Accommodation: There are some cheap options that offer poor value for money.
+Accommodation: Some cheap options offer poor value for money.
 I found it better to pay a bit more for a decent place.
 In Erbil, I stayed at the Kotri Salam (called the Peace Pigeon hotel in Lonely Planet), it was centrally located, with great staff and free Wifi.
-In Sulamaniyah, I headed to the Yadi hotel, which also had free breakfast and free Wifi.
+In Sulaymaniyah, I headed to the Yadi hotel, which also had free breakfast and free Wifi.
 Whatever price you see advertised can be negotiated, so prepare to haggle.

 For many years, the Kurdish regions of Iraq (namely the provinces of Dohuk, Erbil and Sulaymaniyah – known collectively as Kurdistan) have been safe and stable.

-During my visit to the cities of Sulaymaniyah and Erbil in February 2013, all was safe, and according to reports from locals, so is Dohuk.
+During my visit to the cities of Sulaymaniyah and Erbil in February 2013, all was safe, and so is Dohuk according to reports from locals.
 If travelling between Dohuk and Erbil, it is best to avoid any transport that goes anywhere near Mosul.
-As of June 2014 Mosul is in the centre of an armed conflict, so travel to anywhere near there is not advisable.
+As of June 2014, Mosul is in the centre of armed conflict, so travel to anywhere near there is not advisable.
 There are two roads between Erbil and Sulaymaniyah.
 The most direct route passes near to Kirkuk, one of Iraq’s most dangerous cities.
 Every local person I met strongly recommended against that route and informed me that I could be shot if I dared enter Kirkuk.
 However, Kirkuk was taken over by Kurdish forces in June 2014, and it may become safer in the future.

 I found the streets at night to be comfortable to walk along – you are extremely unlikely to be harassed by a person drunk or under the influence of drugs – something that people (including myself) would argue is a major source of crime in other countries.